 How much does mobile app development cost?
 This question is top of mind for many, from entrepreneurs and founders to the enterprise C-suite.
-And it’s a complex question because the cost to develop an app depends on a huge variety of factors ranging from project size to technical complexity to your choice of a development partner.
+And it’s a complicated question because the cost to develop an app depends on a wide variety of factors ranging from project size to technical complexity to your choice of a development partner.

-This article is intended to provide a detailed overview of everything that contributes to mobile app development costs.
-This article is also meant to support our Definitive Guide to Mobile App Costs Infographic, and together form a complete guide to understanding mobile app development costs.
+This article provides a detailed overview of everything that contributes to mobile app development costs.
+This article supports Clearbridge Mobile’s Definitive Guide to Mobile App Costs Infographic, and together form a complete guide to understanding mobile app development costs.

 Several factors determine mobile app development costs, and the reality is, looking at approximate price ranges alone is not an accurate enough estimate.
 The project scope is a very significant cost factor, but several other facets influence complexity, difficulty, timeframe, and, therefore, price.
 Below are the factors that most significantly impact mobile app development costs.

 Your choice of development partner will impact how much you pay.
 There are three main types of vendors: independent or small development shops, specialist app development firms, and large consulting firms.

 Independent or small development shops fall into categories that include individual freelancers and small shops that consist of a handful of people.
 These developers are the cheapest (onshore) option for developing a mobile app.
 In many cases, the development talent is there.
 However, these vendors have significant knowledge gaps, including user experience design competency, product strategy, business analysis, marketing expertise, and other vital areas that ensure a mobile app is successful and not just functional.